myTselection/telenet_telemeter/README.md

 ```
 </details>

 This binary sensor can than be used in a conditional lovelace card.
 The info will only be shown in case you risk to be put on small band soon.
-Example:
 <details><summary>Show code example</summary>

 ```